 Based on our Collective Agreement, the Employer has agreed to pay an amount of $45,000 to continue the Financial Assistance Fund administered by the Union.
 This amount will be pro-rated between the 8-month employees and the 4-month employees.
 The Fund can only be used for the sole purpose of providing financial assistance, on an objective basis, to CUPE 3907 members.

-Applications for the Fall 2020 and Winter 2021 period are due April 22, 2021.
-Eligible CUPE 3907 members were contacted via email with details on how to apply to benefits from the Financial Assistance Fund.
-If you did not receive an email, please contact the Gabriele Simmons, the Treasurer, at email@example.com
+Eligible CUPE 3907 members will be contacted via email with details on how to apply to benefits from the Financial Assistance Fund.
+Please contact the Treasurer, at email@example.com for more information.

 The Financial Assistance Fund will be distributed to applicants who apply in of the following categories:

 The amount of money you receive as a partial rebate for your UHIP fees will depend on the total amount of applicants and the number of single or family premiums paid.

 In order to apply for a UHIP rebate you must be registered at OISE as an International Student.
 You must provide, with your application, a copy of your UHIP Card for the current Academic year and your ACORN Status.

 Child Care Expense Fund

 In order to apply for money from the Child Care Expense Fund you must provide proof of expenses which would be considered eligible under the Canada Revenue Guidelines for Child Care Expenses with your original application.

 Eligible expenses will only include the following types of expenses: